Wall-Go/WallGoCollision/README.md

 Linux:
 ```
-sudo apt-get install libgsl-dev
-sudo apt-get install libhdf5-dev
+sudo apt-get install libgsl-dev libhdf5-dev
 ```

 MacOS:
 ```
-brew install gsl
-brew install hdf5
+brew install gsl hdf5
 ```

-For both systems the python bindings can be installed with pip:
+For both systems, pybind11 can be installed using pip:
 ```
 pip install "pybind11[global]"
 ```

-The pybind11 installation needs to be global, otherwise pip doesn't install the required CMake files.
-Alternatively you could install pybind11 through conda (have not tested).
+This installation needs to be global, otherwise pip doesn't install the required CMake files.
+Alternatively you could install pybind11 through conda, or build it directly from source.

+Muparser needs to be manually installed from source.
+Please follow the installation instructions at https://github.com/beltoforion/muparser/.

-## Compiling
+## Compiling the Collision module

 Stardard CMake build.
 Go to WallSpeed/Collision (where the CMakeLists.txt file is) and run: